tarakanbg/ptd.vateud.net/README.md

   the necessary details: date, time, arrival and departure airports and participating pilot(s), additional notes
 * A notification email is sent *to all pilots* involved in the training with all the aforementioned details

+### Upon joining a pre-scheduled training
+* When a pilot joins a pre-scheduled training via his personal profile on the frontend
+* A notification email is sent *to the instructor* assigned for the training, providing the details of the newly joined pilot
+* A notification email is sent *to the pilot* who joined, providing the details of the
+  training: date, time, arrival and departure airports, instructor's name and email

 ### Upon issuing or re-issuing an exam token
 * When a pilot's record is marked with the "Token issued" or "Token re-issued" check-mark: